 Viz is also releasing the reboot manga, Rurouni Kenshin kinema-ban as Rurouni Kenshin: Restoration.

 Though Media Blasters released GaoGaiGar to the States, its poor sales meant that it wasn't going to release its 7-part OVA sequel FINAL.
 Or dub the second half of the TV series.

 The same went for Mazinkaiser's OVA sequel, Deathmatch!!
 Great General of Darkness, as it was passed up by ADV despite them releasing the original OVA series prior.

-The Hungarian anime market is dead, plain and simple, due to mishandled marketing, low ratings, catastrophic DVD sales and of course piracy.
+The Hungarian anime market is dead, plain and simple, due to mishandled marketing, low ratings, catastrophic DVD sales and of course piracy and Moral Guardians.
 Discounting occasional reruns of older shows, a handful of kid-targeted anime and some relatively obscure, old (and again, child-friendly) series, nothing is released.
 But a few instances of denied export can be singled out from the time when anime still had a bigger presence.
 InuYasha's Final Act for example never made it to screens because the base-series got canceled, and they apparently couldn't be licensed separately.
 Seasons 2-5 of Yu-Gi-Oh!
-Duel Monsters, seasons 2-4 of Yu-Gi-Oh!
-GX, and much of Beyblade and Metal Fight Beyblade have also been simply glossed over.
+Duel Monsters, Pokémon (after Diamond and Pearl), and much of Beyblade and Metal Fight Beyblade have also been simply glossed over.
 The potential licensing deals of Naruto: Shippuden and the later parts of Bleach, Detective Conan, D.Gray-Man, Kirarin Revolution and Full Metal Panic! likewise got the axe around the time that Animax, the TV station that they had aired on, stopped being an anime channel.